-Executive Members will be appointed by each District Committee and Chairs of Ward Committees by each Ward Committee at the first meeting of the municipal year.
-Deputy Executive Members are elected at the same meeting for the purpose of substituting for the Chair if absent.
+Chairs will be appointed by each District Committee and by each Ward Forum at the first meeting of the municipal year.
+Deputy Chairs are elected at the same meeting for the purpose of substituting for the Chair if absent.
 In the event of a District Committee failing to appoint, the matter will be determined by the Leader of the Council.
 They will have a leadership responsibility for 'place' matters within their District including:

-- (i) Effective discharge of the local executive remit, through delegations, of their District Committee. - (ii) Production of a Community Plan out locally determined priorities and policies for approval by the District Committee. - (iii) Attendance at Cabinet meetings to voice local matters in relation to the Executive decisions taken. - (iv) Attend Overview and Scrutiny to account for delegated responsibilities for the District Committee, and policy priorities as set out in policy statements and development plans.
+- (i) Effective discharge of the local executive remit, through delegations, of their District Committee. - (ii) Production of a Community Plan out locally determined priorities and policies for approval by the District Committee. - (iii) Attend Overview and Scrutiny to account for delegated responsibilities for the District Committee, and policy priorities as set out in policy statements and development plans. - (iv) Working closer with the Assistant Leaders as part of the Cabinet Committee Local Leadership.

-Each District Committee will also hold an annual District Convention with input from community groups, partners and other stakeholders, to inform on District priorities arising from the Local Service Community Plans.
+Each District Committee will also hold an annual District Convention with input from community groups, Ward Forums, partners and other stakeholders, to inform on District priorities arising from the Local Service Community Plans.